6 Things We Learned From Social Giving During a Time of Social Distance

 6. Social Giving engages First-Time and Lapsed Donors

 Social giving experiences have enabled nonprofits to reach first-time donors and reengage lapsed donors.
 Nearly one in three Social Donors who gave during the pandemic had never donated to the organization before, providing a new segment for nonprofits to tap into.
 On the flip side, 38% of donors who gave during the pandemic were considered lapsed donors, those who had not donated to the organization in one to 10-plus years.
 The accessibility and convenience of virtual formats played an important part in expanding reach into new bases and dormant donor groups.

 With these findings in mind, we encourage nonprofits to evaluate their current giving experiences for opportunities to improve accessibility and ease.
 Take this time to also survey your donors to understand how they want to engage and what’s most important to them.

-Kelly Velasquez-Hague brings over 20 years of fundraising, nonprofit management, and marketing experience to her role as the VP of Donor Engagement Strategy for OneCause.
-Prior to starting her career in nonprofit fundraising technology, Kelly worked in the nonprofit sector as a Development Director and Event Coordinator.
-She’s an active speaker and thought leader sharing insights on donor trends and fundraising best practices at nonprofit industry conferences and webinars.
-Kelly is passionate about empowering great missions and loves that her current role allows her to continue to help nonprofits reach new donors and raise more funds for their cause.
+Kelly Velasquez-Hague brings over 20 years of fundraising, nonprofit management, and marketing experience to her role as the director of content marketing for OneCause.
+As a member of the OneCause sales and marketing team, Kelly manages all of the company’s content strategy and execution.
+She is passionate about empowering great missions and loves that her current role allows her to continue to help nonprofits reach new donors to raise more funds for their causes.